morandom/morandom.github.io/README.md

 You can make some small modifications to the site by changing the files here, find a template you think is really cool and use that, or start completly from scratch!

+A blank canvas version of this template exists on the branch `config/raw`

 ## How to Preview Changes Locally
 * Open terminal
 * Run the following commands inside of the `portfolio-site/` directory